 One way to do this is with UTM codes.
 If you share a post on Facebook announcing the new series, you might add parameters to the link in order to broadly identify the users who click through.
 These could look like utm_source=facebook,utm_medium=post, utm_campaign=house_of_cards and so on.
 Put all together, the link to the website would look like this:

 Using a web analytics service like Google Analytics, you can see how many visitors clicked through that Facebook post to learn more about House of Cards.
-And with ChartMogul, you can now overlay that campaign information over important revenue metrics like monthly recurring revenue, subscriptions, customer lifetime value and net cash flow.
-This helps you understand the business impact of any one marketing campaign or channel.
+And with ChartMogul, you can now overlay that campaign information over important revenue metrics like monthly recurring revenue, subscriptions, customer lifetime value, and net cash flow.
+This helps you understand the business impact of a specific marketing campaign or channel.

 If you’re not already sending this data into ChartMogul, please check out our article on tracking custom attributes with Purser JS.